itsbrex/awesome-music-production/readme.md

 - [Synthi-JS] - A JavaScript emulator of the legendary EMS Synthi A synthesizer.
 - [TimeStretch] - Online tool to loop, speed up, slow down, and pitch shift sections of an audio file.
 - [ToneBasic] - Programmatic sound generation in the browser.
+- [Tap Tempo] - Free Tap BPM tool that actually syncs with your hardware (Web MIDI).
 - [Websynths] - Free browser-based microtonal midi instrument.

 [108]: https://martinwecke.de/108/